Mikhail Makarov (spy)

-Mikhail Varfolomeevich Makarov (2 January 1915 in Leningrad;circa 1942) was a Russian national and career Soviet GRU officer with rank of lieutenant, who was one of the organizers of a Soviet intelligence network in Belgium and Netherlands, that was later called the Red Orchestra by the Abwehr.
+Mikhail Varfolomeevich Makarov (2 January 1915 – c.
+1942) was a Russian national and career Soviet GRU officer with rank of lieutenant, who was one of the organizers of a Soviet intelligence network in Belgium and Netherlands, that was later called the Red Orchestra by the Abwehr.
 His aliases were Alamo, Carlos Alamo and Chemnitz.
 In March 1939, Makarov became associated with Leopold Trepper, a Soviet intelligence agent who would later run a large espionage network in Europe.
 Makarov was captured on the 13 December 1941 by the Abwehr and later executed in Plötzensee Prison in 1942.